guardian/gudocs/docs/runningLocally.md

 ## preforming simple manual test

-you will need redis running locally.

-run `./dev-start-ui.sh` and you will see the UI at http://localhost:4001/ that lists the files (it should be blank once you run it for the first time with a fresh google account)
+run `./dev-start-ui.sh` and you will see the UI at http://localhost:4001/ that lists the files (it should be blank once you run it for the first time with a fresh google account).
+This script also starts and runs redis in the background.

 run `./dev-start-fetch.sh` that will hit google drive changes api and update locally running REDIS with information about google docs file changes